 Locking - Locks the doors and tailgate while the alarm is activated.

-Press and hold to close all the windows and sunroof\ simultaneously.
-For more information, see Total airing function (p.
+Press and hold to close all the windows and sunroof simultaneously.
+For more information, see Global opening (p.
 176).

 If the sunroof and windows are closed using the remote control key, check that nobody's hands are trapped.